Aunt Vadge, please help me, I’m extremely worried.

 Yesterday I was fingering myself (with just one finger, I’m a virgin and this was the fourth time I did it) and I was completely wet, it wasn’t hurting or anything like the first few times I did it, and my nails weren’t long.

-I put on a pad as my period was supposed to start around this time anyways.
-Then I went researching and I’m kinda scared I broke my hymen or hurt myself.
+I put on a pad as my period was supposed to start around this time anyway.
+Then I went researching and I’m kind of scared I broke my hymen or hurt myself.

-Usually, I don’t get cramps before my period, but on the second day, which I did, and usually, the blood isn’t too much on the first day, but on the second, which happened too.
+Usually I don’t get cramps before my period, but on the second day I did, and usually the blood isn’t too much on the first day, but on the second it was.

 Yours,